 Numerous spaghetti westerns, made in the second half of the sixties, feature a character called Django who either shows little, some or no similarities at all to the original character, other movies carry only the name in the title.
 In Italy such movies are called "Sotto-Django" (Under Djangos).
 A selection:

-Django shoots first The first movie that was retitled to cash in on the success of Corbucci’s movie.
-Glenn Saxson plays a gunman who kills the bounty hunter who has killed his criminal father (!) and subsequently collects the bounty himself (!).
-A more tongue-in-cheek approach to spaghetti western themes such as revenge and betrayal, that bears little or no relation to the original Django.
-But it’s an enjoyable movie, recommended to those who can appreciate a more light-hearted approach.
+- Django shoots first The first movie that was retitled to cash in on the success of Corbucci’s movie.
+Dutch actor Glenn Saxson plays a gunman who kills the bounty hunter who has killed his criminal father (!) and ... subsequently collects the bounty himself (!).
+The movie offers a more tongue-in-cheek approach to spaghetti western themes such as revenge and betrayal.
+It bears little or no relation to the original Django, but it’s an enjoyable movie, recommended to those who can appreciate a more light-hearted approach.

-Django Kill ...
+- Django Kill ...
 If you live, shoot!
 The most notorious of the pseudo sequels.
 No relation at all to Corbucci's movie.
-The Django from the (international) title, played by Tomas Milian, is a mysterious gunman who miraculously survives his own execution, and eventually witnesses a special version of Doomsday in a dusty western town.
+The Django from the (international) title, played by Tomas Milian, is a mysterious gunman who miraculously survives his own execution (he crawls - rises?- from the grave!), and eventually witnesses a special version of Doomsday in a dusty western town.
 In the course of the movie, Django is also crucified, and in an early scene, we see him fall from the sky (heaven?).
-A surrealist approach to the spaghetti western, with strong political, homosexual sado-masochist and pseudo-christian overtones.
+A surrealist spaghetti western, with strong political, homosexual, sado-masochist and pseudo-christian overtones.
 It’s also the only spaghetti western next to Django that still owns an ’18 certificate’ in its home country.

-Django the Bastard is one of the most interesting (but not necessarily one of the best) of all the sequels.
-It’s a redefinition of the original story, with Anthony Steffen as a Django who rises from the grave to avenge his own death.
+- Django the Bastard is one of the most fascinating of all the sequels.
+It’s a redefinition of the original story, with Anthony Steffen as a Django who comes back from 'the other side' to avenge his own death.
 Django has become a Southerner, and the betrayal is of a different nature: it’s no longer personal, but political.
 An entire regiment was slaughtered after the betrayal of their officers, who have become powerful land owners after the war.
 The film is also a comment on post-war Italian politics, and was therefore far more popular at home than abroad.